 - Open Figure Skate – 20 skaters

 - Online pre-registration and payment is required for all public programs.
-Registration will open one week prior and close one hour before the session.
+Registration opens on Sunday for the week prior and closes one hour before the session.
 Cancellations within one hour of program or no shows will not receive refunds.

 - Walk-up registrations may be accepted within 10 minutes of the program start time if there is available space.
 Credit card payment is preferred for walk-up registration.
 Receipt signatures will not be required.

-- All participants must check in at front desk upon arrival and submit to a health assessment.
+- All participants must check in at front desk upon arrival.
 If participants exhibit any COVID-19 symptoms, they are not allowed in the building and will receive a refund of fees.

 - Rental skates are available for public skating sessions, private rentals and “Learn to” events only.
-The inside and outside of skates will be thoroughly sprayed with disinfectant after each use and not reused for at least 24 hours.
+The inside and outside of skates will be thoroughly sprayed with disinfectant after each use.
 Helmets are not available for public use.

-- Season passes and punch cards will not be sold for the 20-21 season.
-Due to limitations with the online reservation system, punch cards from prior years are not honored at this time.
+- Due to limitations with the online reservation system, punch cards from prior years are not honored for this season.

 - If Glacier Ice Rink cancels or reschedules public programs, participants will receive a full refund of their registration fee.